 For more than fifteen years, the Toronto-based conservation photojournalist and visual artist has been capturing compelling images of the earth’s last wild places—many of which remain fragile and in desperate need of protection—from the mountains of the Pacific Northwest to the jungles of Indonesia to the shores of the Falkland Islands.

 Now, for the first time ever, HOME:, invites viewers of the exhibition into the making of the photographic prints through an augmented reality experience (ARX) that takes audiences behind the scenes and into each story represented in the individual artworks—time lapses, interviews, 360º video, aerial and drone footage, and commentary from Osborne are all included in the ARX.

-These photographic prints—an elephant’s tail, a mountainous landscape, a venerable grizzly bear in its sanctuary—depict the concept of a shared yet threatened home with an enhanced view of reality.
+These photographic prints—a dominant silverback gorilla, a mountainous landscape, a venerable grizzly bear in its sanctuary—depict the concept of a shared yet threatened home with an enhanced view of reality.